codefellows/seattle-201d25/class-14-js_inheritance-css_animations/README.md

   - Project Week is almost here!!!
   - Today: Review project ideas
   - Friday: During lab you will do a GitHub exercise with your team and begin the planning process for your project.
-  - Monday morning: Submit your project plans to the instructional staff, we'll review them together (your team with the instructional team) to make sure everything is properly scoped and understood, and once approved, start building!
+  - Friday afternoon: Submit your project plans to the instructional staff, we'll review them together (your team with the instructional team) to make sure everything is properly scoped and understood, and once approved, start building!
 No building before then!
-  - Note, though, that Sam will not be in until 10:30-11:00 on Monday morning due to a doctor appointment.
-A plan is being worked out with the TAs to have them here that morning to review project plans.

   ---

-- Review Project Ideas

 - Code Review on Bus Mall